 Implementation Plan and Timeline Strategies Near-Term (2009-2011) Mid-Term (2012-2015) Long-Term (2016-2020) 2021 - Beyond 1.2: Expand Titles 24 and 20 to address all significant energy end uses Expand Title 20 to cover additional plug loads such as copy machines, printers, battery chargers, televisions.
-Enhance Title 24 to include whole building approaches including metering and data management; automated diagnostic systems; and sub- metering for tenant-occupied space.
-Pursue greater alignment of national and localized green building codes with energy codes.
-Integrate AB 32 standards Expand Title 20 and Title 24 to cover additional uses such as server farms, process loads and water use.
-Develop building standards to better integrate on-site clean distributed generation.
-Investigate establishing energy and green building codes on a community and/or city level that may include infrastructure issues such as transportation, wastewater treatment, solid waste disposal.
-Investigate expansion of Titles 24 and 20 to address all significant energy end uses (manufacturing, agricultural, healthcare, etc.).
-Evaluate including land development in energy standards and regulations.
-Continue to develop and refine approaches from experience.
-1-3: Improve code research and analysis. with energy efficiency goals.
-Conduct analysis that will help the code move toward a zero-based approach.
-Analyze approaches for whole buildings, non-covered end uses and measures that are not currently credited by Title 24.
-Conduct tests and evaluations of potential code change measures.
-Increase research and analysis regarding how behavior affects use of buildings and code compliance.
-Evaluate and develop appropriate approaches to include DR standards in C&amp;S. Continue exploration and adoption of improved building energy simulation and compliance tools.
-Continue research to improve program impact and processes.
-Conduct analysis of embedded energy savings with transportation, wastewater, and solid waste options for green building standards.
-Investigate the balance between mandatory, prescriptive, and beyond-code "reach" standards to achieve more effective codes, greater compliance rates, and more innovation in the marketplace.
-Continue research.
-Conduct research on revising and updating the cost- effectiveness, including the potential for using non-energy benefits as a component of cost effectiveness.
-Continue research based on promising next steps.
-1-4: Improve coordination of State energy codes and standards with other state and Federal regulations.
-Continue to develop appliance standards to influence the market prior to preemption by DOE.
-Coordinate Title 24 goals with 1992 Energy Policy Act requirements for meeting/exceeding Federal code.
-Coordinate development and adoption of California Green Building Standards with Title 20/24 and ASHRAE Standard 189, CHPS.
-Coordinate development of related codes and standards such as the California Green Building Standards, ASHRAE 90.1 and 189.1, ICC, CHPS, etc. Coordinate/support implementation of legislation impacting C&amp;S program such as AB 32.
-Coordinate development of codes and standards with State and voluntary programs such as Energy Star, LEED, Flex Your Power, etc. Pursue remaining priorities as identified.
-Pursue remaining priorities as identified
+Enhance Title 24 to include whole building approaches including metering and data management; automated diagnostic systems; and sub- metering for tenant-occupied space Pursue greater alignment of national and localized green building codes with energy codes Integrate AB 32 standards Expand Title 20 and Title 24 to cover additional uses such as server farms, process loads and water use.
+Develop building standards to better integrate on-site clean distributed generation Investigate establishing energy and green building codes on a community and/or city level that may include infrastructure issues such as transportation, wastewater treatment, solid waste disposal Investigate expansion of Titles 24 and 20 to address all significant energy end uses (manufacturing, agricultural, healthcare, etc.) Evaluate including land development in energy standards and regulations Continue to develop and refine approaches from experience 1-3: Improve code research and analysis with energy efficiency goals Conduct analysis that will help the code move toward a zero-based approach Analyze approaches for whole buildings, non-covered end uses and measures that are not currently credited by Title 24 Conduct tests and evaluations of potential code change measures.
+Increase research and analysis regarding how behavior affects use of buildings and code compliance Evaluate and develop appropriate approaches to include DR standards in C&S Continue exploration and adoption of improved building energy simulation and compliance tools Continue research to improve program impact and processes.
+Conduct analysis of embedded energy savings with transportation, wastewater, and solid waste options for green building standards Investigate the balance between mandatory, prescriptive, and beyond-code "reach" standards to achieve more effective codes, greater compliance rates, and more innovation in the marketplace Continue research.
+Conduct research on revising and updating the cost- effectiveness, including the potential for using non-energy benefits as a component of cost effectiveness Continue research based on promising next steps 1-4: Improve coordination of state energy codes and standards with other state and federal regulations 1-5: Improve Continue to develop appliance standards to influence the market prior to preemption by DOE Coordinate Title 24 goals with 1992 Energy Policy Act requirements for meeting/exceeding federal code Coordinate development and adoption of California Green Building Standards with Title 20/24 and ASHRAE Standard 189, CHPS Develop and implement plan Coordinate development of related codes and standards such as the California Green Building Standards, ASHRAE 90.1 and 189.1, ICC, CHPS, etc. Coordinate/support implementation of legislation impacting C&S program such as AB 32 Coordinate development of codes and standards with state and voluntary programs such as Energy Star, LEED, Flex Your Power, etc. Investigate ways to integrate C&S Pursue remaining priorities as identified Investigate a Pursue remaining priorities as identified Investigate the integration